How Much is a Radiator?

 - Provides more heat than a single panel radiator

 - More expensive than a single panel radiator

 Horizontal Radiator Cost

-- Suitable to fill dead space in the room such as below windows.
+- Suitable to fill dead space in the room (like below windows)

-- Not well suited to a room with minimal wall space.
+- Not suited to a room with little wall space

 Vertical Radiator Cost

 With a tall height and narrow width, vertical radiators extend upwards along the wall - and are perceived by many to be a modern style choice.
 Vertical radiators don't need a boiler to function properly.

 Column Radiator Cost